 All potential drivers will be mentored through the Jetport's Driver Training Program by a Jetport authorized Driver Trainer.
+For restricted driving authorizations, you will be trained by the restricted driver trainer for your company.
+For limited and unlimited driving authorizations, your driver trainer will be a member of Jetport Operations.
 Early in the driver training process, drivers-in-training must read and familiarize themselves with those portions of this Driver Training Manual that apply to their expected driver authorization level.
 In conjunction with the use of this Driver Training Manual, all trainees will work with their designated driver trainer to obtain on the job training that includes actual training in a vehicle on those portions of the airfield that the individual is expected to drive upon as their job duties dictate.

-After a trainee has completed the necessary training with their trainer, the trainee will present a completed training form to the Jetport Operations Center or Airport Operations representative.
-Upon receipt of this form the trainee will be permitted to sit for the Jetport's Interactive Employee Training (IET) session(s).
-The Jetport's IET sessions are a computerbased training tool that provide trainees with a review of the Jetport's Driver Training program, and will serve as the final test for trainees before being granted restricted or limited driving authorization.
-Those individuals that are applying for Restricted Driver status will be required to successfully complete the Restricted Driver Training IET Session only.
-Those individuals that are applying for Limited Driver status will be required to complete the Restricted Driver Training Session and then the Limited Driver Training Session.
-Successful completion of BOTH computerbased sessions will be required in order for a trainee to obtain a Limited or Unlimited Driver Authorization.
-Candidates for an Unlimited driving authorization will also be required to successfully complete a written test proctored by an Airport Operations representative or their designee.
-Unlimited Driver status may also require a successful practical/ride-along portion of the test to be administered by Airport Operations.
+After a trainee has completed the necessary training with their trainer, the trainee will present a completed training form (for Limited/Unlimited Drivers: The Movement Area Access Request Form, for Restricted Drivers: The Restricted Driving Certification Form to the Jetport Operations Center or Airport Operations representative.
+Upon receipt of this form, Restricted Driver Trainees will be permitted to sit for the Jetport's Interactive Employee Training (IET) session(s).
+The Jetport's IET sessions are a computer-based training tool that provide trainees with a review of the Jetport's Driver Training program, and will serve as the final test for trainees before being granted restricted driving authorization.
+For Limited/Unlimited Driver trainees, they will be permitted to sit for the Limited/Unlimited Driver Training Class.